Magnetic field induced anomalous pion couplings: Pion-quark interaction channels

 In this section the two diagrams of Fig. \eqref{fig:pion-CQ-B} are calculated and projected into scalar and vector channels, corresponding to magnetic field induced couplings since they disappear in the limit of $B=0$.
 The pseudoscalar pion coupling to (constituent) quarks will be considered.
+The theoretical framework we will consider for the calculation of the anomalous pion couplings relies on the Large Nc Weinberg Effective Field Theory (EFT) \cite{Weinberg2010} that, in a particular dimensionless definition of pion field, written in terms of the covariant derivatives \cite{Weinberg-book}, and with the electromagnetic coupling, can be written as: